wlh18/html-css-1/README.md

 We can use a `reset css` file to remove all default styling from a browser.

 For a link to a premade reset css file, see here: https://meyerweb.com/eric/tools/css/reset/

+>Note: You may also want to add  `box-sizing: border-box` to your reset css in order to enable more predictable control of the height of elements.

 ### Floats